facebook/lexical/docs/design.md

 # Lexical's Design

+> Note: this document is still a work-in-progress and things are likely still in flux.

 Lexical was built from the ground up to be lean and extensible.

 You can think of Lexical as more of a text editing engine, rather than a monolithic text